 The fourth category in the $15,000 range normally is a complex painting with many figures, animals, buildings and landscape.
 For a painting this complicated I prefer to paint in a larger format.

-I welcome a chance to quote for your personal or corporate custom painting.
 In all cases reproductions can be made available.